croia/post-messenger/README.md

 ## Description
 `window.postMessage` is used to send messages between window objects on a page but receiving a response or acknowledgment is not built in.
 PostMessenger can connect window objects and wrap `window.postMessage` messages in promises to make communication between windows easier to manage.

+## Security

+In general be sure to follow the security recommendations [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#security_concerns).
+You should always specify both window origins when possible and PostMessenger will verify all messages are to and from the expected origin.

 ## Message encryption
-For cases in which other potentially untrusted scripts are running on the same domain, encryption can be used to prevent those scripts from reading messages.
+Messages are encrypted by default which is useful when other potentially untrusted scripts are running on the same domain.
 For example if you're building an extension that needs to communicate from the root page to a trusted iframe you may not have control over all the scripts loaded by the root page.
 These scripts could intercept messages coming back from the trusted iframe to the root page domain.
 By default PostMessenger will generate an encryption key that is passed to the secondary trusted domain so it is known only to your script and the trusted domain.
-If this is not a concern for your app you can set `useEncryption: false`
+If this is not a concern for your app you can set `useEncryption: false`.

 ## acceptConnections